 Teacher candidates enter into their professional semester after meeting all the requirements of the Anderson University School of Education and Anderson University Liberal Arts requirements (listed in the Undergraduate Catalog).
-Before teacher candidates apply for student teaching, they must pass Praxis II and complete the Teacher Candidate Information packet provided by the Coordinator of Clinical Experiences.
 Teacher candidates apply to their professional semester approximately one year from their projected student teaching year.
 Once it is determined that a teacher candidate has met all of the requirements, they will participate in a panel interview to determine their readiness for student teaching.

 Throughout student teaching, teacher candidates are expected to demonstrate competencies in the areas of Instructional Strategies, Motivation and Management, Communication Skills, and Assessment.
 The second placement is an intensive professional practicum requiring superior demonstration in the following four areas of the Anderson University Teaching Competencies:

 - Teacher as a Monitor of Instruction

 - Teacher as a Classroom Manager and Organizer

 All teacher candidates seeking licensure are highly encouraged to participate in an early arrival experience at their assigned school(s) or a school in their hometown.
 This experience provides an opportunity for direct involvement in the opening of school when classroom routines and procedures are established.

 All teacher candidates will complete a Teacher Work Sample (TWS) during their professional semester.
 This is a performance-based narrative that provides documentation of ability to increase student achievement.
 In addition the teacher candidate will present a 20-30 minute presentation outlining the student teaching experience.